 Where to Look for Puppies

-If you do not have your heart set on a puppy – or if you don’t have a preference for breed – you should seriously think about adopting from a shelter.
+If you do not have your heart set on a puppy – or if you don’t have a preference for the breed – you should seriously think about adopting from a shelter.

 Before getting into the details about the best places to find a puppy, you first need to know where NOT to look.
 When you’re ready to buy a puppy, your first thought may be to head to your local pet store.
 Unless the pet store gets its dogs from a local shelter or breeder, however, this is not an ideal choice.
 Many pet stores get their puppies from puppy mills and that is not something you want to support.
 There are thousands of puppy mills in the United States pumping out millions of puppies each year.
 You should always inquire about the history and original source of the puppies.
 If you are not provided with adequate information, chances are the puppies are not from a reputable source.
-Use your best judgement.
+Use your best judgment.

 Tips for Identifying a Puppy Mill